runemalm/OpenDDD.NET/docs/building-blocks.rst

 Interfaces ending with *Repository* (e.g., `ICustomerRepository`) are automatically registered with their matching implementations.

-The framework supports configurable implementations (e.g., `PostgresCustomerRepository`, `InMemoryCustomerRepository`) through naming conventions and a configuration key.
+The framework supports base classes for each persistence provider (e.g., ``PostgresRepositoryBase``, ``InMemoryRepositoryBase``).
+Use it when you build your custom repository classes.

 **Example:**